 Although Algolia doesn’t have an official WordPress integration, you can build your own with the PHP API client.

-To integrate Algolia to your WordPress instance, there are 3 main steps:
+Adding Algolia to your WordPress projects takes three main steps:

-This documentation assumes that you have some basic WordPress development knowledge.
-Typically, you know what a custom post type is, what post meta are, and how to use actions and filters.
-You must have basic PHP skills and be able to run a command from your terminal.
+This guide assumes some basic WordPress development knowledge.
+For example, you should know what custom post types and post metadata are and how to use actions and filters.
+You should know PHP and how to run commands from your terminal.